Battle of Dettingen: Background

-In December 1740, Prussia invaded Silesia, a wealthy Austrian province that produced 10% of total imperial income.
+In December 1740, Prussia invaded Silesia, a wealthy Austrian province that produced 10% of the total imperial income.
 This was followed by France, Saxony and Bavaria occupying Bohemia, while Spain also joined the war, hoping to regain possessions in Northern Italy lost in 1713.
-To relieve the pressure, in early 1742 Britain agreed to send a naval squadron to the Mediterranean, and 17,000 troops to the Austrian Netherlands, under the Earl of Stair.
+To relieve the pressure, in early 1742 Britain agreed to send a naval squadron to the Mediterranean and 17,000 troops to the Austrian Netherlands, under the John Dalrymple, 2nd Earl of Stair.

-However, in June 1742 Austria made peace with Prussia in the Treaty of Breslau.
+However, in June 1742 Austria made peace with Prussia by the Treaty of Breslau.
 This freed up Pragmatic Alliance resources for a campaign in Bavaria, most of which had been occupied by December, while the French armies were devastated by disease.
-The focus of the 1743 campaign switched to Germany; the Austrians defeated the Bavarians at Simbach and in mid-June, the Allied army arrived at Aschaffenburg, on the north bank of the River Main.
-Here they were joined by George II, who was attending the coronation of a new Elector of Mainz.
-By late June, the Allies were short of supplies and withdrew towards their nearest supply-depot at Hanau.
-The road ran through Dettingen, where the French commander Noailles, had positioned 23,000 troops under his nephew Gramont.
+The focus of the 1743 campaign switched to Germany; the Austrians defeated the Bavarians at Simbach and in mid-June, the Allied army arrived at Aschaffenburg, on the north bank of the river Main.
+Here they were joined by King George II, who had been attending the coronation of a new elector of Mainz.
+By late June, the Allies were short of supplies and withdrew towards their nearest supply depot at Hanau.
+The road ran through Dettingen, where the French commander, Adrien Maurice de Noailles, Duke of Noailles, had positioned 23,000 troops under his nephew, Louis de Gramont, Duke of Gramont.

 Battle

-Around 1:00 am on 27 June, the Allies left Aschaffenburg in three columns, and marched along the north bank of the Main, heading for Hanau.
-The French position at Dettingen was extremely strong; De Gramont's infantry held a line anchored on the village, and running to the Spessart Heights, with the cavalry on level ground to their left.
+Around 1:00 am on 27 June, the Allies left Aschaffenburg in three columns and marched along the north bank of the Main, heading for Hanau.
+The French position at Dettingen was extremely strong; De Gramont's infantry held a line anchored on the village and running to the Spessart Heights, with the cavalry on level ground to their left.
 Noailles instructed Florent-Jean de Vallière to place his guns on the south bank of the Main, which allowed them to fire on the Allied left.

-Inadequate reconnaissance due to poorly-led cavalry was a problem for the Allies throughout the war, and the French presence in Dettingen took them by surprise.
-When Noailles sent another 12,000 troops over the River Main at Aschaffenburg, into the Allied rear, he had high hopes of destroying their entire army.
+Inadequate reconnaissance due to poorly led cavalry was a problem for the Allies throughout the war, and the French presence in Dettingen took them by surprise.
+When Noailles sent another 12,000 troops over the Main at Aschaffenburg, into the Allied rear, he had high hopes of destroying their entire army.
 Ilton, commander of the Allied infantry, ordered the British and Hanoverian Foot Guards back to Aschaffenburg, while the remainder changed from column of march into four lines to attack the French position.
 As they did so, they were fired on by the French artillery, although this caused relatively few casualties.